 In the case of Navigate The Web, we already know I do have (or had) the program and the conclusion wasn’t good.
 So that’s really one of the main points I want to make in this review of that program.

-Other sneaky/bad things going on with this bad program:
+Other sneaky/bad things going on with the Navigate The Web program:

 So with Navigate The Web, there is a new name for the creator of it: Julie Clark.
-I’ve run across many different work at home programs that look like this current one I’m reviewing and typically the names are different, but the photos are the same.
+I’ve run across many different work at home program scams that look like this current one I’m reviewing and typically the names are different, but the photos are the same.

 In the case of this program, the picture associated with Julie Clark is a stock photo, meaning that it’s a purchased photo of some model and that basically means that it isn’t her and the “reasoning” for not showing the real Julie Clark (if she’s even real) is this: